JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 ### Pass handlers

 At the moment, there's no way to assign a value to a prop, so the `onClick` function won't work the way it is currently set up.
-To change the state of a parent component, you need to lift state again.
+To change state of a parent component, you need to lift state again.

 In React, state always flows from parent to child.
 So, to change the _application_ state from one of the child components, you need to move the logic for handling user interaction to the parent component and then pass the logic in as a prop.